Viking symbols and ancient Norse mythology are most definitely on trend at the moment, both for tattoos, on jewellery and in the movies.

 The popular Vegvisir ring, often made from silver such as this one, is a ring with the Vegvisir symbol engraved on it.

 Some people have one as their wedding ring, since the Vegvisir symbol is supposed to give protection and bring the wearer home safely.
+There are even Viking bracelets featuring the symbol.

 For more on Viking weddings and their traditions, see our post on Viking weddings.